Incident DetailsCause of Death:

 The shot entered Officer DeRossette's back and lodged in his abdomen.
 He was transported to City Hospital and died from the injuries he suffered six days later.

 Both suspects were subsequently apprehended and identified by Officer DeRossette.
-The shooter was convicted of murder in a change of venue to Shelby County and sentenced to life in prison.
-The other suspect was charged as an accessory and received a lesser sentence.
+The 19-year-old shooter was convicted of murder in a change of venue to Shelby County and sentenced to life in prison.
+His 21-year-old accomplice was charged as an accessory.

-Officer DeRossette, a member of the mounted unit, was survived by his wife, sister, four brothers, two of whom served as officers with the department, and his equine partner, Cola.
+Officer DeRossette, a member of the mounted unit, was survived by his wife, sister, four brothers and his equine partner, Cola.
+Two of his brothers also served as officers with the department.

 The responsibilities of the Indianapolis Police Department (1854–2006) are now under the jurisdiction of the Indianapolis Metropolitan Police Department.